Liquid-Labs/policy-roles/policy/Company Roles Reference.md

 Has final responsibility for the integrity and security of production networks.; Chief Network Engineer approval is required for changes to sensitive networks providing access to private customer data, under regulatory scrutiny, or any change of exceptional complexity.

+Duties:
+* Is a member of the Incident Response Team.

 ### Chief Operations Officer

 The senior executive overseeing all day-to-day non-technical operational corporate functions.

+Duties:
+* Is a member of the Senior Management Team. _(SOC 2 Type I ref 1.1, SOC 2 Type II ref 1.1)_
+* Is a member of the Incident Response Team.

 ### Chief Quality Engineer